 Current income tax is provided on the basis of income for financial reporting purposes, adjusted for income and expense items which are not assessable or deductible for income tax purposes.
 In accordance with the regulations of the relevant tax jurisdictions, deferred income taxes are accounted for using an asset and liability method.
 Under this method, deferred income taxes are recognized for the tax consequences of temporary differences by applying enacted statutory rates applicable to future years to differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities.
 The tax base of an asset or liability is the amount attributed to that asset or liability for tax purpose.
 The effect on deferred taxes of a change in tax rates is recognized in statement of operations and comprehensive income in the period of change.
-A valuation allowance is provided to reduce the amount of deferred tax assets will not be realized.
+A valuation allowance is provided to reduce the amount of deferred tax assets if it is considered more likely than not that some portion of, or all of the deferred tax assets will not be realized.